lextm/jekyll-theme-chirpy/_posts/2008-6-7-snmp-design-new-build-and-codeplex-com-bug.md

 And a critical issue I met tonight is that the snapshot was broken while my repository was correct.
 So how can I fix it?Crazy bug!!!

-So my dear friends, let’s forget about those snapshots listed here.
+So my dear friends, let's forget about those snapshots listed here.
 You can always use a client to download all source code easily.

 BTW, I am giving up Teamprise Explorer from now on.
 Though it has better integration with TFS, I prefer an SVN style environment.
 <!--more-->